pablo-sg-pacheco/wp-marvelous-debug/readme.txt

 The log file is loaded on the Dashboard using the `/SplFileObject class`, optimized for memory usage, and it will use a pagination to load only some lines from it.

+The plugin will try to enable `WP_DEBUG` and `WP_DEBUG_LOG` to true and disable `WP_DEBUG_DISPLAY` on its first run and will try to do the opposite when it's deactivated.
+You can change this behaviour if you want in the settings.

 = WP Config Constants =
 The `wp-config.php` constants that can be edited from the Dashboard are: